 Students, staff, parents, and friends of the National Cathedral School in Washington, D.C. gathered in late September for a service based on Jacqueline Woodson’s Brown Girl Dreaming.
 Jane Simchak, a teacher in the Lower School, spoke about the book and in particular the theme of her grandfather’s garden and growth that comes in all aspects of our lives.

 The offertory for the service was collected on behalf of Teaching for Change.
-We thank the National Cathedral School community for their support of Teaching for Change on our 25th anniversary.
+We thank the National Cathedral School community for their support of Teaching for Change.
 Read more.

 My donation to Teaching for Change is in honor of my mother Géralde Duval and grandmother Sylvanie Luberisse.
 They were both educators who have inspired me to follow the same path.
 My mother was a special education teacher for New York City Public Schools and she volunteered as a literacy teacher in her community for decades.
 She believed educators should follow the path of education as the “practice of freedom.”
 Upon my graduation, she gave me her beloved copy of Paulo Freire’s Pedagogy of the Oppressed.
 I have read it over and over again in my quest to support my own students in discovering the extraordinary within.
 The hope was for us to create knowledge together and to develop a conscience that helps us see our ancestors as contributors of history and ourselves as architects of the present and future.

-Robert Wickesberg made a donation to Teaching for Change in honor of his wife, educator and activist Dr. Susan E. Noffke.
-Noffke died after a long battle with cancer on June 1, 2013.
-She had been an incredible educator and generous supporter of Teaching for Change for many years.
+Robert Wickesberg donates annually to Teaching for Change in honor of his wife, educator and activist Dr. Susan E. Noffke who died of cancer in 2013.
+She had been a generous supporter of Teaching for Change for many years.
 Read More.

 Nizam B. Ali — co-owner of Ben’s Chili Bowl, son of Ben Ali, and former Teaching for Change board member — is donating a portion of the royalties from the book Ben’s Chili Bowl: 50 Years of a Washington, D.C., Landmark to Teaching for Change.